CharlliePhillips/JIF-4328/service-monitor-RFC.md

     dup_count: u64,
 }
 ```

+- The `BaseScheme` implements these methods:
+    - `new(main_scheme: impl Scheme + 'static + ManagedScheme)` Takes the main scheme as an argument.
+Anything implementing Scheme and Managed scheme can be passed to this method and it will live for as long as the `BaseScheme` object.
+    - `handler(&self, id: usize) -> Result<SubSchemeGuard>` Takes a usize id which cooresponds to a key in the handlers hash-map and returns a mutex guard for the sub-scheme with that id.
+The scheme's methods can then be called in a thread safe way on this mutex guard thanks to Rust's deref trait.
+    - `update(&self) -> Result<usize>` This is called each time `handler()` is to make sure that each time a sub-scheme is accessed, it has the most up-to-date data from the managment struct.
+This includes the file op statistics, message, and resetting the control struct after the statistics have been cleared.

 - **Note:** for main schemes implementing the SchemeBlock trait a different BaseScheme and Managment struct will be neccecary for tracking things such as delay time.
 SchemeBlock allows IO calls to take their time to complete for handling things like drive access.
 This kind of flow would appear to be an error for the standard BaseScheme.

 ### Service Status, Failure Detection & Recovery